 The choice of those who served tables has nothing to do here.
 The apostles would not meddle with money matters.
 Paul refused to take with him the money destined for the poor, unless there were some persons with him for this object, chosen by the Church, whereas on the contrary he, Paul, and Barnabas chose elders for the churches.

 But here the author evidently feels his difficulty.
-He says (p.
-20), &#8220;Each assembly may follow the form which the Holy Ghost may suggest to it.&#8221; And (p.
-21) &#8220;There is a way already pointed out by the word of God, for those who desire to conform to it.&#8221;
+He says (page 20), "Each assembly may follow the form which the Holy Ghost may suggest to it."
+And (page 21) "There is a way already pointed out by the word of God, for those who desire to conform to it."

 He says it is not a question of constituting the Church, but of forming assemblies such as those which existed at Ephesus.
 What is the difference?
 For what the apostles constituted are but assemblies.